 Did you know...?

-Your baby’s outgrowing her living space.
-She’s running out of room and will take anything she can get, which sometimes means she’ll be snuggled under your rib cage with her feet extended out.
-If her positioning is making you uncomfortable, try switching your body position, doing some pelvic tilts, or lightly massaging the achy area to encourage your baby into a less bothersome pose.
+Your baby’s outgrowing their living space.
+By the time you're 34 weeks pregnant, they’re running out of room and will take anything they can get, which sometimes means they’ll snuggle under your rib cage with their feet extended out.
+If your little one’s positioning makes you uncomfortable, try switching your body position, doing some pelvic tilts, or lightly massaging the achy area to encourage your baby into a less bothersome pose.

-Your nervous system needs sleep in order to function—and so does your baby’s.
-It’s a good thing that she’s settling into a sleep routine, as her brain continues to make new and complex connections.
-What’s helping matters even more: She is able to get some shut-eye literally, by closing her eyelids when snoozing and opening them when awake.
+Your nervous system needs sleep to function—and so does your baby’s.
+It’s a good thing that they are settling into a better sleep schedule these days, as their brain continues to make new and complex connections.
+What’s helping matters even more?
+They are able to get some shut-eye, literally, by closing the eyelids when snoozing and opening them when awake.